RE 19 (Atenolol 25 mg)

 Pill imprint RE 19 has been identified as Atenolol 25 mg.

-Atenolol is used in the treatment of anxiety; high blood pressure; alcohol withdrawal; migraine prevention; esophageal variceal hemorrhage prophylaxis (and more), and belongs to the drug class cardioselective beta blockers.
+Atenolol is used in the treatment of anxiety; high blood pressure; alcohol withdrawal; migraine prevention; supraventricular tachycardia (and more), and belongs to the drug class cardioselective beta blockers.
 There is positive evidence of human fetal risk during pregnancy.
 Atenolol 25 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - RE 19